dominic-source/alx-system_engineering-devops/README.md

-A repository that contains my shell practice files.
+A repository that contains my shell practice file such as :
+Shell basic Practices
+Shell permission practices